Complex Image Accessibility

 Use a caption

 For Web Pages: Your caption must be associated with the image, so make sure to properly add a caption using the 'figcaption' html tag.
-See example 2 from EPUB 3 guidelines.
 (Requires HTML editing.)
+Example code:

 For MS Word and PowerPoint: Right clicking on the image and select Add Caption.